alexandroid000/talks/thesis/talk.md

 What is a Boundary Interaction?
 -------------------------------

-Physical collision or virtual "stopping condition"
+Physical collision, virtual "boundary", or even another robot!

 :::::::::::::: {.columns}
 ::: {.column width="50%"}